 What to Expect at a Computer-Based Exam on Test Day

 Examinees are responsible for arriving at the exam site on the proper date, at the proper time, and with proper identification.
 You should determine in advance the exact location of the test site, how to get there, and how much time it will take you to get to the site.
 Examinations will be given only on the date and time scheduled.
-Please note: if you are taking a computer-based exam, your Pearson VUE confirmation letter automatically adds 30 minutes to the actual exam time (as noted in this bulletin) for you to complete the tutorial and exit surveys.
+Please note: if you are taking a computer-based exam, your Pearson VUE confirmation letter automatically adds 30 minutes to the actual exam time for you to complete the tutorial and exit surveys.

 Please arrive at the test site with required reference(s), if desired, for use during the exam.
 Required examination references are listed with the examination outlines found in this bulletin.
 References for examinations are not supplied by the Code Council or the testing center.